r57zone/Half-Life-Alyx-novr/README.md

 • **Chapter 5: North star (power off)**

-First you need to use rotation ("U", "J", "H", "K"), then reset ("Y"), then raise the lever (left and right mouse button + look up or Insert and Home) and lock the controller ("'").
+First you need to use rotation ("U", "J", "H", "K"), then reset ("Y"), then raise the lever (left and right mouse button + look up or Insert and Home) and lock the controller (" ' ").
+The process of walkthrough this moment can be seen in [this video](https://youtu.be/K9PDUqsrAbQ?t=85).